BC Research

 BC Research Inc. is a privately owned Canadian process technology incubator, specializing in custom research, process development and technology commercialization.
-Headquartered in downtown Vancouver, British Columbia, BC Research operates primarily from their "Technology Commercialization and Innovation Centre" on Mitchell Island in the Vancouver suburb of Richmond.
-This 40,000 sq-ft facility includes a 28,000 sq-ft pilot plant development area (30 ft vertical clearance), 2,500 sq-ft laboratory space, 9,000 sq-ft of office space, as well as a small machine shop and fenced outdoor piloting space.
+Headquartered in Vancouver, British Columbia, BC Research operates primarily from their Technology Commercialization and Innovation Centre on Mitchell Island in the Vancouver suburb of Richmond.
+This 40,000 sq-ft facility includes a 28,000 sq-ft pilot plant development area, 2,500 sq-ft laboratory space, 9,000 sq-ft of office space, as well as a small machine shop and fenced outdoor piloting space.
 Technologies are scaled up from concept to pilot or demonstration scale in preparation for commercialization.
-Engineering support is provided by parent company NORAM Engineering and Constructors Ltd, which specializes in process development and commercialization in six industrial business areas with plant installations in Canada and abroad.
+Engineering support is provided by sister companies NORAM Engineering and Constructors Ltd.